sahilchinoy/jurisprudence/jurisprudence-notes.md

   - Which grounds of law fit and justify legal practice?
   - For Dworkin, 2 stages to legal interpretation:
     1. What are the grounds of law?
     2. In a given case, do the grounds of law apply?
-In order to figure out which propositions are true and decide the case
+          - In order to figure out which propositions are true and decide the case
-  - Dworkin approaches the first state in two substages: figure out concept of law, then the right conception of law
+  - Dworkin approaches the first stage in two substages: figure out concept of law, then the right conception of law
       - Concept: what would make the law the best it can be at very abstract level